Darrenvandervelde/CRM/README.md

 * Can be connected to MySQL or JSON storage****

 # How It Works
 - Login
 * Users enter the system through a secure login interface.
 - Dashboard
 * The CRM loads with a modern 3-panel layout.
 - Contact Management
 * Add contacts, update information, attach files, track logs.
 - File Handling
 * Files are uploaded to a dedicated folder and linked to each contact.
 - Preview Pane
 * Selecting a contact shows full details on the right.

-# Roadmap
+* Roadmap

-# Global search
+* Global search

-# Reporting dashboard
+* Reporting dashboard

-# Contact categories & tags
+* Contact categories & tags

-# Notifications & reminders
+* Notifications & reminders

-# User roles / permissions
+*  User roles / permissions

-# Cloud support for file storage
+* Cloud support for file storage
+# Future Update's To the CRM
+* Finish the update's to the login page with CSS complete.
+* Connect the logins to the database.
+* updating the secuity for the logins with ecrystion and add the forget password page.